PetitPotiron/advent-of-code-2015/src/day-1/second-part/challenge.md

 What is the position of the character that causes Santa to first enter the basement?

+Your puzzle answer was `1771`.

-Although it hasn't changed, you can still [get your puzzle input](https://github.com/PetitPotiron/advent-of-code-2015/blob/main/src/day-1/second-part/input.txt).
+If you still want to see it, you can [get your puzzle input](https://github.com/PetitPotiron/advent-of-code-2015/blob/main/src/day-1/second-part/input.txt).

 ## How I solved it
 * Santa begins on floor `0` and then moves.
 Let's create a `floor = 0` variable to keep track of its level!